FusionAuth/fusionauth-theme-helper/README.md

 # Theme helper

 This repository has tools to help with FusionAuth theme management.
 It offers syncing to and from your local system.
+It also has a tool to compare between two themes, which is useful when upgrading FusionAuth.

 This repository is for helping you edit, develop, and manage FusionAuth themes locally.